Air Fryer Spaghetti Squash

 Notes

 - If you have leftover spaghetti squash seeds, they’re edible too!
 Treat them just like pumpkin seeds and roast them.
-You can even do this in the air fryer as well!

 - You can eat spaghetti squash with your favorite pasta sauce or on its own, with a little seasoning.
 Sprinkle the raw squash with salt and a little garlic powder before air frying it.
 So simple, yet these flavors taste amazing together.